ReliabilityRAG: Effective and Provably Robust Defense for RAG-based Web-Search: Ordinal-Reliability Setting: MIS-Based Algorithm

 \subsection{Robustness Analysis}

-Performance of Algorithm~\ref{algo:MIS} depends on both NLI and MIS, and thus, of course, the robustness of our proposed system will depend on how NLI treats malicious documents. {\bf We assume that the NLI model has an error probability of at most $\epsilon_1$ when comparing two \emph{benign answers} (i.e., it incorrectly labels them as contradictory), and an error probability of at most $\epsilon_2$ when comparing a \emph{benign answer} and a \emph{malicious answer} (i.e., it incorrectly fails to detect contradiction).} Formally, for each pair of answers $(y_i, y_j)$ produced from documents $(x_i, x_j)$: if both $x_i$ and $x_j$ are benign, then $\text{NLI}(y_i, y_j)$ outputs ``non-contradictory'' with probability at least $1 - \epsilon_1$; if exactly one of $x_i, x_j$ is malicious, then $\text{NLI}(y_i, y_j)$ outputs ``contradictory'' with probability at least $1 - \epsilon_2$.
-We place larger tolerance on $\epsilon_2$ because adversaries may craft malicious documents in such a way that induces larger NLI error rates.
+Performance of Algorithm~\ref{algo:MIS} depends on both NLI and MIS, and thus, of course, the robustness of our proposed system will depend on how NLI treats malicious documents. {\bf We assume that the NLI model has an error probability of at most $\epsilon_1$ when comparing two \emph{benign answers} (i.e., it incorrectly labels them as contradictory), and an error probability of at most $\epsilon_2$ when comparing a \emph{benign answer} and a \emph{malicious answer} (i.e., it incorrectly fails to detect contradiction).} Formally, for each pair of answers $(y_i, y_j)$ produced from documents $(x_i, x_j)$: if both $x_i$ and $x_j$ are benign, then $\text{NLI}(y_i, y_j)$ outputs ``non-contradictory'' with probability at least $1 - \epsilon_1$; if exactly one of $x_i, x_j$ is malicious, then $\text{NLI}(y_i, y_j)$ outputs ``contradictory'' with probability at least $1 - \epsilon_2$. \PostSubmission{ writing inconsistency here: we run NLI on the answers, but here the assumptions are presented in terms of documents!}\basi{rewrote in terms of answers -- 2025-09-15} We place larger tolerance on $\epsilon_2$ because adversaries may craft malicious documents in such a way that induces larger NLI error rates. \ak{What is the value of $\epsilon$ under our chosen $\beta$??} We make no assumption on NLI output when both are malicious. \PostSubmission{Agree with Prateek, these probabilities should be modeled separately.} \PostSubmission{need more precision on the difference between $\beta$ and $\epsilon$ as these probabilities model completely different things} \PostSubmission{If one answer is "toyota" and another answer is "toyota or tesla", under perfect NLI, are these supposed to be contradictory?
+And if not, perhaps an attack vector is to get a bunch of these "or" answers into the context, and into the MIS.
+Imagine the benign documents are "toyota" and "honda", and the adversary goal is "tesla".
+What happens if the adversary corrupts a bunch of documents so that the answer on them is "toyota or honda or tesla"? or "toyota or tesla" or "honda or testla"?
+Under what circumstances would that be enough to get "or tesla" into the context?}